simonklee/godis/readme.md

 A simple Redis client for Go.

-    // new client on default IP/port, redis db to 0 and no password c := godis.New("127.0.0.1:6379", 0, "")
+New client on default IP/port, redis db to 0 and no password

+    c := godis.New("127.0.0.1:6379", 0, "")

-    // set a "foo" to "bar"
+Set a "foo" to "bar"

     godis.Set(c, "foo", "bar")

-    // retrieve the value of "foo"
+Retrieve the value of "foo"

     foo, _ := godis.Get(c, "foo")

-    // convert return value back to string and print it fmt.Println("foo: ", foo.String())
+Convert return value back to string and print it

+    fmt.Println("foo: ", foo.String())

 ## todo